 Why do you require two originals of official documents?

-How do I know if you received my package?
+How do I know if you received my application?

 All doctoral (Ph.D.) students who are not native/primary speakers of English must also take a speak test upon arrival at the University.
-Depending on the result of this test, you may have to take ESL classes.
+Depending on the result of this test, some students may be required to take ESL classes.

 Who has to take the GRE?